 If you have any problems that you didn’t have before your diagnosis, especially if they interfere with your ability to function or quality of life, you are a candidate for cancer rehabilitation.

 Will my insurance cover cancer rehabilitation?

-How can I receive more information about Memorial’s STAR Program?
+How can I receive more information about Memorial’s Oncology Rehab Program?

 For appointments or additional information, call 217-862-0400.
 A provider referral is needed before therapies can begin.